geometor/geometor-explorer/README.md

 ## algebra

-Explorer uses the amazing javascript algebra library, [Algebrite](http://algebrite.org/) to handle the calculations under the construction.
+Explorer uses the amazing javascript algebra library, [Algebrite](http://algebrite.org/), to handle the calculations under the construction.

 Katex is used to render the algebraic expressions.

-## The future
+## The future...

 - deep automated recursion to explore the geometric field
-- analysis of golden section instances to look for patterns -
+- analysis of golden section instances to look for patterns

 # The GEOMETOR Project

 The GEOMETOR Project is a collaborative effort to explore the architecture of all that is.

 Whether we look at the architecture of nature (matter) or the architecture of logic (mind) - a resonance emerges in the form of a simple proportion.
 Great philosophers and scientists throughout history, when encountering this proportion and its many attributes, felt a reverence - giving it names like the "Golden Ratio" and the "Divine Proportion."

+The GEOMETOR Project is an effort to document the fascinating attributes of the Golden Ratio and to seek a deeper understanding of its pervasive beauty.

 more to come...